 Regardless, based on actual data, the news media reporting is not supported by available data.

 The GLAAD estimate that 3% of the population is transgender yields a murder rate less than 1/10th of the U.S. population.
-This is a strong indicator that their 3% estimate has significantly over estimated the correct number (this is called “cross checking” data and is a standard method of checking for inconsistent results.)
+This is an indicator that their 3% estimate has over estimated the correct number (this is called “cross checking” data and is a standard method of checking for inconsistent results.)

 This type of reporting is extremely common where unusual events and extreme events get the focus in media reporting.
 Is there propaganda involved?
 Both HRC and GLAAD have incentives (fundraising, political power) to make a bona fide and serious problem appear worse than it may be.
 The above news reports are based on press releases and studies from such groups.
 Reporters have a responsibility to note when their data comes from an activist group but they seldom do that.
 “Studies” from special interest groups and their press releases to the media are a primary conduit for propaganda messaging.